SPECIALTY GRAND CHALLENGE article

-- 1University of Pavia, Italy
+- Department of Economics and Management, University of Pavia, Pavia, Italy

-The Financial Stability Board (2017b) defines FINancial TECHnology as “technologically enabled financial innovations that could result in new business models, applications, processes, or products with an associated material effect on financial markets and institutions and on the provision of financial services”.
+The Financial Stability Board (2017b) defines FINancial TECHnology as “technologically enabled financial innovations that could result in new business models, applications, processes, or products with an associated material effect on financial markets and institutions and on the provision of financial services.”

 While innovation in finance is not a new concept, the focus on technological innovations and its pace have increased significantly.
 Fintech solutions that make use of big data analytics, artificial intelligence and blockchain technologies are currently introduced at an unprecedented rate.
 These new technologies are changing the nature of the financial industry, creating many opportunities that offer a more inclusive access to financial services.
 The advantages notwithstanding, FinTech solutions leave the door open to many risks, that may hamper consumer protection and financial stability.
-Relevant examples of such risks are underestimation of creditworthiness, market risk uncompliance, fraud detection and cyber-attacks.
-Indeed fintech risk management represent a central points of interest for regulatory authorities, and require research and development of novel measurements.
+Relevant examples of such risks are underestimation of creditworthiness, market risk uncompliance, fraud detection, and cyber-attacks.
+Indeed fintech risk management represent a central point of interest for regulatory authorities, and require research and development of novel measurements.

 Across the world, there is a strong need to improve the competitiveness of the fintech sector, introducing a risk management framework that can supervise fintech innovations without stifling their economic potential.
-A framework that can help both fintechs and supervisors: on one hand, Fintech firms need advice on how to identify opportunities for innovation procurements, for example in advanced regulatory technology (RegTech) solutions; on the other hand, the supervisory bodies' ability to monitor innovative financial products proposed by fintechs is limited, and advanced supervisory technology (SupTech) solutions are required.
+A framework that can help both fintechs and supervisors: on one hand, fintech firms need advice on how to identify opportunities for innovation procurements, for example in advanced regulatory technology (RegTech) solutions; on the other hand, the supervisory bodies' ability to monitor innovative financial products proposed by fintechs is limited, and advanced supervisory technology (SupTech) solutions are required.
 A crucial step in transforming compliance and supervision is to develop uniform and technology-driven risk management tools which could reduce the barriers between fintechs and supervisors.

 We believe that a focused international research activity, coordinated at the level of a highly reputed open access scientific journal with multiple key foci, such as Frontiers in Artificial Intelligence, can help to close the gap between technical and regulatory expertise, in particular providing risk management procedures common to both sides.
 It could lead to the development of a regulatory framework that encourages innovations in big data analytics, artificial intelligence and blockchain technologies which, at the same time, satisfies supervisory concerns to apply regulations in an effective and efficient way and which protect consumers and investors.

-In line with these developments, the specialty section ‘Artificial Intelligence in Finance’ of Frontiers in Artificial Intelligence aims to create an international research forum that provides and publishes key research on shared risk management solutions that automatize compliance of Fintech companies (RegTech) and, at the same time, increases the efficiency of supervisory activities (SupTech).
-The Artificial Intelligence in Finance section also builds synergies with the broader tech-focused specialisations with its own journal and within Frontiers in Big Data and Frontiers in Blockchain.
+In line with these developments, the specialty section “Artificial Intelligence in Finance” of Frontiers in Artificial Intelligence aims to create an international research forum that provides and publishes key research on shared risk management solutions that automatize compliance of fintech companies (RegTech) and, at the same time, increases the efficiency of supervisory activities (SupTech).
+The Artificial Intelligence in Finance section also builds synergies with the broader tech-focused specializations with its own journal and within Frontiers in Big Data and Frontiers in Blockchain.

 Currently, supervisors and fintechs do not have a common framework to understand the opportunities/risks balance, leading to different perceptions.
 Artificial Intelligence in Finance aims to provide a research forum to discuss solutions that efficiently automatize both fintech compliance (RegTech) and supervisory monitoring (SupTech).